hastexo/hastexo-xblock/README.md

 * `stack_user_name`: The name of the user that the Xblock will use to connect to the environment via SSH, as specified in the Heat template.

-* `instructions_path`: (Optional) The static asset path to markdown lab instructions stored in the content store.

 * `provider`: (Optional) The name of an OpenStack provider configured in the platform.